rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Who is the guardian keeping joints and ligaments secure ?
 Muscles.

 Muscles make sure our joints and ligaments do not bend or stretch over a certain limit.
-Muscles are protecting them to break apart.
+Muscles are protecting them so they don't break apart.

 Yes, they carry luggage as well.